 How to Nominate

-Nominations should consist of a brief supporting case and a portfolio of up to four images.
-The supporting case should outline:
+Nominations must consist of a brief supporting case and a portfolio of up to four images.
+The supporting case must outline:

 - the aims of the project